-Our units of study this year in Reading are: Practicing Good Habits and using Strategies While Reading, Navigating Non-fiction Information in Print and Digital form, Growing Ideas About Characters in Realistic Fiction Stories and Biographies.
-Students will also participate in a Folklore Genre Study including folktales, tall tales, myths, legends, and fairy tales.
+Our units of study this year in reading are: Practicing Good Habits and Using Strategies While Reading, Navigating Nonfiction Information in Print and Digital Form, Growing Ideas About Characters in Realistic Fiction Stories and Biographies.
+Students will also participate in a Folklore Genre Study including folktales, tall tales, myths, legends and fairy tales.
 Poetry, book clubs and responding to reading are also integral parts of the third grade curriculum.

-Third graders will be using a “Word Study” program in order to differentiate instruction and allow each child to work at his or her own instructional level.
+Third graders will be using a word study program in order to differentiate instruction and allow each child to work at his or her own instructional level.
 Throughout word study, students examine, manipulate, and categorize words.
 The focus will be on the critical features of words including sound, pattern, and meaning.
-By participating in activities or word sorts, your child will physically group the words together by patterns, rhymes, ending or beginning blends, and various other techniques.
-Through this practice, the goal is to internalize spelling patterns, syllables within a given word, increase phonemic awareness, and think about the makeup of a word rather than memorize the spelling of each word.
+By participating in activities or word sorts, students will physically group the words together by patterns, rhymes, ending or beginning blends and various other techniques.
+Through this practice, the goal is to internalize spelling patterns, syllables within a given word, to increase phonemic awareness and think about the makeup of a word rather than memorize the spelling of each word.

 The third grade science curriculum includes four units of study: Forces and Interactions, Weather and Climate, Inheritance and Variation of Traits and Interdependent Relationships in Ecosystems.
-The format takes an inquiry-based approach presenting concepts using scientific phenomena.
-In Forces and Interactions, students will work to learn about force and motion and the effects of these physical laws in our world through investigations of floating trains, hover boards, roller coasters, objects in motion, and magnets.
-During the Ecosystems unit, students’ research and investigations will be driven by the question of why bears are in our neighborhoods.
-Students will consider the interaction between organisms and their environment.
-In the Life Cycles unit, students will study both the importance and inheritance of traits through observations.
+The format takes an inquiry-based approach, presenting concepts using scientific phenomena.
+In Forces and Interactions, students will learn about force and motion and the effects of these physical laws in our world through investigations.
 The Weather and Climate unit will be integrated with social studies as students look for climate differences around the world.
 Students will practice collecting and comparing data.
 The Inheritance and Variation of Traits unit will investigate the effect of adaptations on survival.
 During the Ecosystems unit, students will consider the interaction between organisms and their environment.